 Most ladies think that strength training is specifically meant for men.
 Well, that is an outdated myth.
 There are strength training workout routines that women can comfortably do without straining.

-Strength training, also sometimes referred to as resistance training or weight lifting, is so beneficial that you’d be silly not to be doing it.
+Strength training, also sometimes referred to as resistance training or weight lifting, is so beneficial.
+It keeps your body fit, and helps in shedding off some unwanted calories.

 Strength Training Exercises for Women

 According to insights from a study published by the National Institutes of Health (NIH), compound exercises are a combination of two or more exercises, focusing on different muscle groups.
 These can be useful for women looking to increase their muscular strength .

 The more muscle fibers you work at any given instant, the stronger you will get and the higher your metabolic response will be.